Central Bank of Nigeria: Changes in the 21st century

-In 2009, the CBN fired the CEOs and executive directors of 5 Nigerian banks (Afribank, FinBank Nigeria, Intercontinental Bank, Oceanic Bank and Union Bank of Nigeria) for mismanagement of loans and over-reliance on the CBN.
-In 2014, the President Goodluck Jonathan suspended the governor of the CBN Sanusi Lamido Sanusi on grounds of financial recklessness.
-In April 2021, the Central Bank of Nigeria fired the whole board of the First Bank of Nigeria which was in a «grave financial condition».
+In 2009, the CBN fired the CEOs and executive directors of five Nigerian banks (Afribank, FinBank Nigeria, Intercontinental Bank, Oceanic Bank and Union Bank of Nigeria) for mismanagement of loans and over-reliance on the CBN.
+In 2014, President Goodluck Jonathan suspended the governor of the CBN Sanusi Lamido Sanusi on grounds of financial recklessness.
+In April 2021, the Central Bank of Nigeria fired the whole board of the First Bank of Nigeria which was in a "grave financial condition".

 In July 2021, CBN announced that it had ended the sales of foreign exchange (forex) to bureau de change operators.
 Following the announcement, all forex sales were to go directly to commercial banks.
-That same month the Bank’s governor, Godwin Emefiele, said that Nigeria would launch its own cryptocurrency, called “e-naira,” in October, which is not a cryptocurrency per say but effectively build on the blockchain technology and available through the mobile applications eNaira Speed Wallet and eNaira Speed Merchant Wallet.
-At its launching by President Muhammadu Buhari on 25 October, the platform was joined by 33 banks and ₦500m worth of enaira mint was minted.
-The introduction of the eNaira came a few months after the government has banned all cryptocurrencies.
+That same month the bank’s governor, Godwin Emefiele, said that Nigeria would launch its own cryptocurrency, called "e-naira," in October, which is not a cryptocurrency per se but effectively build on the blockchain technology and available through the mobile applications eNaira Speed Wallet and eNaira Speed Merchant Wallet.
+At its launching by President Muhammadu Buhari on 25 October, the platform was joined by 33 banks and ₦500m worth of eNaira was minted.
+The introduction of the eNaira came a few months after the government had banned all cryptocurrencies.

+In June 2023, the governor of CBN, Godwin Emefilele was arrested by the Nigerian State Security Service and removed from his position at the CBN following a previous arrest attempt in December 2022 for "financing terrorism, fraudulent activities, and economic crimes of national security dimension."
+This was after claims that Emefiele was waging a war on cash under a directive from the International Monetary Fund and the World Economic Forum.

+On 14 June 2023, the Naira fell 23% in a day, to a rate of ₦600 to US$1, as the central bank abandoned its currency peg and allowed the naira to trade freely.

+In February 2025, the Central Bank of Nigeria approved for the first time the inclusion of the CFA franc on Nigeria's export receipt forms, allowing its use by Nigerian banks for the repatriation of export receipts, this approval is expected to facilitate cross-border transactions with countries that primarily use the CFA franc.

 Leadership

-Mr. Godwin Emefiele, the former Zenith Bank Plc Chief Executive took up the mantle as the 11th CBN chief, and its 10th indigenous governor.
-Emefiele replaced Mallam Sanusi Lamido Sanusi, whose tenure elapsed on 1 June.
-Before becoming the Managing Director of Zenith Bank Plc, Emefiele worked in corporate banking, as well as treasury and financial controls.
-Before that, he was a lecturer in Finance and Insurance at the University of Port Harcourt, as well as his alma mater, University of Nigeria, Nsukka, where he obtained both BSc and MBA degrees in Finance.
-He is an alumnus of Executive Education at Stanford University, Harvard University and Wharton Graduate Schools of Business.

-Emefiele in his maiden press briefing two days after his assumption of office gave a presentation titled, "Entrenching Macroeconomic Stability and Engendering Economic Development in Nigeria."
-He maintained that the vision of the Central Bank of Nigeria is to create a people-centered Central Bank by "delivering price and financial system stability and promoting sustainable economic development.
-On 16 May 2019, Emefiele was reappointed as Governor of CBN.
-He is to spend the next five years in office.
-This is the first time since 1999 that a governor will serve for two consecutive terms.
-The Director of Currency Operations of the CBN is Mrs. Priscilla Ekwere Eleje.
-She is the first woman to attain that position.
+The Senate of the Federal Republic of Nigeria confirmed the nomination of Dr Olayemi Cardoso as the 12th Governor of the Central Bank of Nigeria on 26 September 2023.